Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 But to get your site live on the web, you need to have web hosting in addition to a domain name.

-Some of the best web hosting providers, like Hostinger, bundle domain names with hosting plans.
+Some of the best web hosting providers, like Bluehost, bundle domain names with hosting plans.

 If you’re happy with your web host, I recommend using a domain registrar.
-But if you don’t have hosting or you’re unhappy with your current hosting provider, go with Hostinger.
+But if you don’t have hosting or you’re unhappy with your current hosting provider, go with Bluehost.

 I do not recommend buying a domain name from a reseller.